abyssswatcher/gobarber-api/README.md

 2. Create an empty database in postgreSQL with name "gobarber".

-3. Create a .env file in root directory, use .env.example file for env vars keys.
+3. Create a .env file into root directory, use .env.example file for env vars keys.

 4. Migrate database.